 When it comes to tales of the strange and unexplained, I am an enthusiastic consumer.
 From folklore to the paranormal and all the oddities between, it gives me great pleasure to discover and catalog these curiosities.
-Often in my research, as you might imagine, I come across stories, that no matter how good they sound, fail to stand up to even the most cursory of investigations.
-And while they make for fantastic campfire tales, they are entirely fantasy and easily dispelled by facts.
-Occasionally though, the facts behind the legend are equally as intriguing.
+Often in my research, as you might imagine, I come across stories that, no matter how good they sound, fail to stand up to even the most cursory of investigations.
+While these make for fantastic campfire tales, they are entirely fantasy and easily dispelled by facts.
+Occasionally though, the facts behind the legends are equally as intriguing.
 Such is the case with the Sultan Massacre House.

-The Gardette-LePrette Mansion at 716 Dauphine Street in New Orleans, Louisianna is one of the cities infamous and iconic locations.
-For decades, residents of the building have reported paranormal phenomenon ranging from full bodied apparitions to shadow people and even moving objects.
+The Gardette-LePrette Mansion at 716 Dauphine Street in New Orleans, Louisiana, is one of the city’s infamous and iconic locations.
+For decades, residents of the building have reported paranormal phenomenon ranging from full–bodied apparitions to shadow people and moving objects.
 These claims are generally believed to be credible, however the source of the activity is a matter of some debate.

-The most common tale is of an incredibly wealthy and eccentric Sultan who came to New Orleans on a Turkish ship in 1792 and took up residence in the Gardette-LePrette House, which at the time was one of the finest in the city.
+The most common tale is of an incredibly wealthy and eccentric Sultan who came to New Orleans on a Turkish ship in 1792 and took up residence in the Gardette-LePrette Mansion, which at the time was one of the finest in the city.
 With him came an entourage of thirty-five people including many harem girls.
-The Sultan hosted lavish parties where no expense was spared and the pleasures of the flesh were enjoyed by all.
-This continued for several months, until one night another Turkish ship appeared at port.
+The Sultan hosted lavish parties where no expense was spared, and the pleasures of the flesh were enjoyed by all.
+This continued for several months until one night when another Turkish ship appeared in port.

 Earliest Account of the Legend

 Sink a little further down the rabbit hole and historians will point you to the work of Charles Gayarre, who published a story called “Tree of the Dead” in his 1866 book History of Louisiana.
 An excerpt from that chapter reads: